NaveenDeepak/NaveenDeepak/README.md

 - 👋 Hi, I’m @NaveenDeepak
-- 👀 I’m interested in Automation and Artificial Intelligence
+- 👀 I’m interested in energy efficient engineering, design and automation.
-- 🌱 I’m currently learning ANN applications in Product Engineering
+- 🌱 I’m currently learning ML/AI for applications in Electrical Engineering
 - 💞️ I’m looking to collaborate on AI projects for engineering
 - 📫 How to reach me: vnaveendeepak@gmail.com